tresorsawasawa/Todo_List_App/README.md

 ### Prerequisites

-Before startinga all the processes make sure to have the followinng tools:
+Before starting all the processes make sure to have the followinng tools:
   - Node.js
   - Git
   - web browser (e.g. Google Chrome)